matth-lim/LeetCode/README.md

 # LeetCode

-All LeetCode solution are written in C++ and Python3
+All LeetCode solutions are written in C++ and Python3

 | No. |                               Poblems                                         |      Solution       | Difficulty|  Tag   |
 | --- |-------------------------------------------------------------------------------|---------------------|-----------|--------|